LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/contextAPIWrapper.md

 In Conversation Builder, the following built-in functions for managing the Context Session Store are available.
 These functions conveniently wrap the APIs in Maven, LivePerson's AI engine.

+{: .important}
+All update operations return a Boolean status.
+It is the bot developer's responsibility to ensure the operation was executed successfully.

 For a more in-depth introducton to the Context Session Store and details on the Maven API, see [Context Session Store](maven-context-warehouse-context-session-store.html).

 {: .important}